 While you may still get these at a local supermarket there, the hassle may not be worth it.

 16. Get an e-Book reader

-If you are an avid book reader, traveling with books can become cumbersome.
-On the other hand any thought of traveling without them is clearly daunting.
-I usually relied on the ability to buy a new book that catches my fancy while traveling.
+If you are an avid book reader, travelling with books can become cumbersome.
+On the other hand, any thought of travelling without them is clearly daunting.
+I usually relied on the ability to buy a new book that catches my fancy while travelling.
 Or exchanging one at a hostel or a café.

-But with very limited English speaking crowd in SE-Asia, the idea simply doesn’t work.
+But with a very limited English-speaking crowd in SE-Asia, the idea simply doesn’t work.
 The best way to go is to get a Kindle or any kind of e-book reader that suits you.
-It saves a lot of space, you can buy new books wherever you want and of course you can read in the dark as well.
+It saves a lot of space, you can buy new books wherever you want and of course, you can read in the dark as well.
 It just takes some time to get used to.